LinkUVerse/rtd/external-crates/move/crates/move-package-alt/DESIGN.md

  - all environments in Published.toml or Move.lock are in Move.toml

 These can also be violated if a user mucks around with their lockfiles - I think we should just do best-effort on that.
-We may provide an additional tool to help fix things up (e.g. `sui move sync-lock` or something).
+We may provide an additional tool to help fix things up (e.g. `rtd move sync-lock` or something).

 ## Resolution